 - The Academy of American Poets will purchase from the publisher copies of the winning book for distribution to its members.
 No royalties will be paid to the author on the copies distributed by the Academy.
 The standard contract of the publisher will govern production, distribution, and royalties for all other copies.

 - The Academy of American Poets cannot consider manuscript revisions during the course of the contest.
 The winning poet will have an opportunity to revise before publication.

 - All correspondence concerning the contest should be addressed to the Academy.
 Any correspondence addressed to the judge will be forwarded to the Academy unread.

-- Poets are not eligible to apply if they are close friends or colleagues, were mentored by the judge, or have studied with the judge in full-time accredited courses within the last 5 years.
+- Poets are not eligible to apply if they are close friends or colleagues with, were mentored by, or have studied with the judge in full-time accredited courses within the last five years.

 - The decisions of The Academy of American Poets as to eligibility are final.
 The Academy reserves the right to withhold the Walt Whitman Award in any given year.

-All entrants will be notified of the results by email.
+All applicants will be notified of the results by email.

-Manuscripts submitted without entry fee will not be considered.
+Manuscripts submitted without an entry fee will not be considered.

 For more information, please contact: